 User pain points

 The users across the globe, go and download an app, out of need only.
-Their set of problem areas is known as the pain-points, which they try to overcome by using your mobile app.
+Their set of problem areas can be called as the pain-points, which they tend to solve by using your mobile application.

 A few user pain points

 Application Not Responding(ANR)

 An ANR will occur if you are running a programme on the UI thread, which takes an extended time, usually around 5 seconds.
 During this extended time the GUI (Graphical User Interface) will get locked which will not be actioned when the user presses anything.
 Even after approximately 5 seconds, if the thread still does not recover then an ANR dialogue box is shown informing the user that the application is not responding and will give the user the choice to either hold, if eventually the app might recover, or to force shut the app.